 I’d love to share details about learning new skills on your own in another post soon.

 Anyways, below are the websites that helped me land a job online.

 The best online site I know that really works.
 It was odesk, a competitor of elance before, but now they merged and become one company called upwork.
-I know because I worked to both sites with projects that time.
-You have to make sure that you have fully setup your profile on upwork before rushing into applying for a job.
+I know because I worked on both sites with projects that time.
+You have to make sure that you have fully set up your profile on upwork before rushing into applying for a job.
 And also, you need to read information about your protection and safety as a freelancer, how to detect bad clients and scammers and many more.
 You can do the reading while working on your profile.
-The website has all kinds of jobs you can think of, it also has long-term contracts and project based contracts.
-It has many options for payment method too, paypal is one of it, or local bank account.
+The website has all kinds of jobs you can think of, it also has long-term contracts and project-based contracts.
+It has many options for payment method too, PayPal is one of it, or local bank account.
 I got hired here multiple times, and mostly long-term projects.
 I would also be honored to make another post dedicated to upwork only.